MooersLab/bib2item3/README.md

 - The bib file should have only the citations that you want to include in your manuscript.
 - The names of the journals should have the proper abbreviations.
-- The citatoins in the bib file should be in alphabetical order because this script does not sort them.
+- The citations in the bib file should be in alphabetical order because this script does not sort them.
 - You should be able to copy the output into a bibliography environment in your LaTeX file.